-MC 204 - Images of the Mind: Introduction to Chinese Calligraphic Art (Interdisciplinary)
+MC 204 - Images of the Mind: Introduction to Chinese Calligraphic Art (Interdisciplinary) 3 credits; 2 lecture and 2 lab hours

 This is an interdisciplinary course cross-listed with FA 204 introducing students to Chinese calligraphy.
 Through guided training students gain knowledge of key concepts, methods and techniques of calligraphy and brush pen writing.
 Students receive a thorough background in the history of the art form and its significance in Chinese culture, literature and language.
 (G6: The Arts, G9: Other World Civilization).